mathiasrw/argmate/README.md

 - ? input type json that is parsed and added as data?
 - ? comma-separated list to array?
 - Demonstrate how to use macros to pregenerate engineConfig to make things even faster. manual or via https://bun.sh/docs/bundler/macros - https://bun.sh/docs/bundler/macros#export-condition-macro
+- Add bool as phsynonym for boolean parameter type

 ## License